MingLunHan/CIF-PyTorch/README.md

 ## CIF-PyTorch

+**Please refer to https://github.com/MingLunHan/CIF-HieraDist for the latest complete code of the CIF-based speech recognition model！**

 A PyTorch implementation of Continuous Integrate-and-Fire (CIF) module for end-to-end (E2E) automatic speech recognition (ASR), which is originally proposed in **Cif: Continuous integrate-and-fire for end-to-end speech recognition** https://ieeexplore.ieee.org/document/9054250.

 If you have any questions, please consult hanminglun1996@foxmail.com .